Another year is passing by and another version of Postgres is here!

 Postgres 15 new features

-During the following weeks, we will explain several new features that Postgres 15 brings to you in a series of posts on the EDB blog.
-Those features were selected either because of their usefulness for your projects or because they are near to our hearts.
+During the following weeks, we will explain several new features you can enjoy when you install PostgreSQL15.
+We will go into depth on how this Postgres version works as an open source strategy in a series of posts on the EDB blog.
+These features were selected either because of their usefulness for your project workloads or because they are near to our hearts.

 These blogs will cover:

-- The end of exclusive backup mode by Stefan Fercot, Database Backup Architect
+- The end of exclusive backup mode by Stefan Fercot, Database System Backup Architect

 - Copy Header and Matching by Bruce Momjian, PostgreSQL Evangelist